mkandil67/pijper-media/README.md

-# pijper-media
+# Pijper-Media
-This repository to manage the workflow of the social wall application RUG's Software Engineering team developped for the Pijper Media company.
+This repository is to manage the workflow of the social wall application RUG's Software Engineering team developed for the Pijper Media company.

 # Dependencies Tutorial
 ## What are the dependencies?
-You can find the dependencies of the application we developped in the order of priority here (Note that some are requirements to install others)
+You can find the dependencies of the application we developed in the order of priority here (Note that some are requirements to install others)
 1. PHP
 2. Composer
 3. Laravel